You'll only need the following to get started:

 cd storywise/kubernetes

-Make sure to update the ConfigMap and Secret with new values relevant for your setup:
+with new values relevant for your setup:

 Another thing to update is the ingress address: here you want to configure the domain name that you've already setup to point to your Kubernetes cluster.